-INSTRUCTIONS: WHAT IS IT?
+INSTRUCTIONS AND ANSWERS: WHAT IS IT?
 WORKSHEET 3

 Duration 40 minutes Required Give each person a printout of the worksheet and a pen or pencil.
 Flip chart and photographs of composite meals to be used as examples.
 Learning outcomes Understand that many meals contain foods from different food groups.
-They will be able to recognise foods from different food groups are part of a composite meal and assign the foods to the correct food group.
+Recognise foods from different food groups are part of a composite meal and assign the foods to the correct food group.
 Preparation Review the food groups.
 Discuss with the group what foods belong in each food group.
 Explain what composite meals are.
 Discuss with them how many of their favourite meals are composite meals because they use foods from a number of different food groups.